HolyBlackCat/LD50-flameline/README.md

 ---

 Currently we're targeting Clang 9.0.0.
-GCC 9.x and Clang 8.0.x should also work.
+GCC 9.x might also work.
 MSVC is not supported.